kl2611/places-app/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Thoughts and Future Implementations
 I chose Angular 2 for this project due to its speed and performance in browser rendering.
-Angular CLI allowed for quick testing due to its reload on save.
+I used Angular CLI build system, which allowed for quick testing due to its reload on save.
 Furthermore, TypeScript is able to compile down to a version of JavaScript that runs on all browsers.
 <br />
 Future implementations incude:
 - Render more information for each place from search results